Julia sets and geometrically finite maps over finite extensions of the $p$-adic field: A first example

 \section{A first example}

 In this section, consider $f:\mathbb{P}^1_{\mathbb{Q}_2}\to\mathbb{P}^1_{\mathbb{Q}_2}$ given by

-As we will see in Section \ref{sec:dynamics} that the polynomial $f$ is postcritically finite, each of whose critical critical points is eventually periodic.
+As we will see in Section \ref{sec:dynamics} that the polynomial $f$ is postcritically finite, that is, each critical point of $f$ is eventually periodic.
 We prove that Theorem \ref{Thm:GF} holds for $f$.
 The argument sheds lights on the proof of Theorem \ref{Thm:GF} in the next section.

-\begin{remark} In \cite[Section 4]{Ingram12}, Ingram classified the cubic postcritically finite complex polynomials with rational coefficients into seven conjugacy classes.
+\begin{remark} In \cite[Section 4]{Ingram12}, Ingram classified the cubic postcritically finite complex polynomials with rational coefficients into finitely many conjugacy classes.
 Since these polynomials are of rational coefficients, we can regard them as polynomials from $\mathbb{P}^1_{\mathbb{Q}_p}$ to itself.
-It turns out that for $p\geq 3$, these polynomials possess no Julia critical points, and up to conjugacy, the above $f$ is the unique such polynomial whose corresponding $2$-adic Julia set contains a critical point. \end{remark}
+It turns out that for $p\geq 3$, these polynomials possess no Julia critical points, and up to conjugacy, the above $f$ is the unique such a polynomial whose corresponding $2$-adic Julia set contains a critical point. \end{remark}

 Our main goal in this section is to prove the following result.
 Recall the notations from Section \ref{sec:intro} and write $I(f):=I_{\Q_2}(f)=J_{\mathbb{Q}_2}(f) \setminus \mathrm{GO}_{\Q_2}(1)$ for simplicity. \begin{theorem} Let $f$ be as above.
-Then there exist a countable state Markov shift $(\Sigma_A,\sigma)$ and a bijection $h: J_{\mathbb{Q}_2}(f)\to\Sigma_A$ such that $I(f)$ is topologically conjugate to $(h(I(f)), \sigma)$ via $h$. \end{theorem}
+Then there exist a countable state Markov shift $(\Sigma_A,\sigma)$ and a bijection $h: J_{\mathbb{Q}_2}(f)\to\Sigma_A$ such that $(I(f),f)$ is topologically conjugate to $(h(I(f)), \sigma)$ via $h$. \end{theorem}

 In Section \ref{sec:dynamics}, we describe the orbit of disks in $\mathbb{Q}_2$ under $f$ and depict the Julia and Fatou sets of $f$.
 In Section \ref{sec:tree}, we illustrate the orbit of disks on $\mathbb{Q}_2$ under $f$ in terms of tree of closed disks.
 Then we prove Theorem \ref{Thm:example} in Section \ref{sec:example-proof}.
 The proof contains exact scaling ratios of the iterations of $f$. {However, we remark that} when we deal with the general case in Section \ref{sec:GF-maps}, we do not require those ratios precisely.
 To help readers catch the idea of the proof of Theorem \ref{Thm:GF}, all details for $f$ will be given.
 Finally, we compute the Gurevich entropy of $f$ in Section \ref{sec:Gurevich}.
 It turns out that this entropy is the logarithm of an algebraic number.